redhat-et/kepler-rhel-demo/README.md

  ansible-playbook -vv --extra-vars "setup_ec2_aws_region=eu-west-1" --extra-vars "setup_ec2_aws_key_name=dave-kepler-demo"  deploy-ec2.yml
 ```

+> Note: Ensure your AWS region is set correctly in the `inventory.aws_ec2.yml` file.

-Deploy Kepler to the VMs, passing the private key for your AWS keypar
+Deploy Kepler to the VMs, passing the private key for your AWS keypair
 as the `--private-key` argument.

 ```bash